naglfar/krunner-keepassxc/README.md

 - trigger word (default: empty)
 - max number of entries to show (default: 5)
 - icon (default: object-unlock, you can find possible values in /usr/share/icons/<your theme>/)
+- totp_as_extra_entry (true / false, default: true): if you have TOTP set up in any entries they will show up as separate result entries with an added TOTP to the name, if false you will instead get a second action icon to copy the TOTP.
+Due to krunner limitations this action has no keyboard shortcut and will show up for all entries, even for those without TOTP configured

 The config file gets read on startup, which you can trigger manually by running `systemctl restart --user krunner-keepassxc.service`